hsiaoyi0504/awesome-cheminformatics/README.md

 * [Computational Approaches in Cheminformatics and Bioinformatics](https://books.google.com/books/about/Computational_Approaches_in_Cheminformat.html?id=bLqV4rYQoYsC) -  Include insights from public (NIH), academic, and industrial sources at the same time.
 * [Chemoinformatics for Drug Discovery](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118742785) - Materials about how to use Chemoinformatics strategies to improve drug discovery results.
+* [Molecular Descriptors for Chemoinformatics](https://onlinelibrary.wiley.com/doi/book/10.1002/9783527628766) - More than 3300 descriptors and related terms for chemoinformatic analysis of chemical compound properties.

 <a id="see-also"></a>
 ## See Also